epccs/RPUlux/readme.md

 Board with ATmega328p and six AL8805 constant current drivers and headers for multi-drop serial Shields

 This programmable ATmega328p based board has headers for a [RPUpi] or [RPUadpt] mezzanine shield.
 User's firmware application can monitor the input current with a high side current sense (ZXCT1087) with ADC channel six, and the input voltage with a voltage divider on channel seven.
 Six AL8805 based constant current sources are provided for LED strings.
-The current sources are PWM modulated at 500Hz with the OCnA and OCnB outputs from Timer0, Timer1, and Timer2.
+The current sources are PWM modulated with the OCnA and OCnB outputs from Timer0, Timer1, and Timer2.

 [RPUpi]: https://github.com/epccs/RPUpi/
 [RPUadpt]: https://github.com/epccs/RPUadpt/